Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 ## Step 5: Build

-1. After completing the loopback example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.
+1. After completing the configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.

 2. When the build is completed, 'aws_iot_mqtt.uf2' is generated in 'RP2040-HAT-AWS-C/build/examples/aws_iot_mqtt/' directory.